 In a later speech group, I would have each student come up to the front of the small group, pick an apple, and then use the communication board to “show and tell” about the apple they picked.
 This might be verbally, by pointing, or with AAC depending on the student’s abilities.

-You can grab a free copy of my apple describing communication board by filling in the form below:
+You can grab a free copy of my apple describing communication board on TpT by clicking here!

 Books about Apples for Speech Therapy

 This one is great to read in preparation for going on an apple picking field trip!
 It goes over all the steps of apple picking, parts of an apple, and making applesauce!
 You can find it on Amazon by clicking here.

 This book talks about each season and how the apple cycle is progressing in that season.
 It has fewer words per page than the book above and could work well with seasonal sequencing activities!
 You can find it on Amazon by clicking here.